highlightjs/highlight.js/docs/mode-reference.rst

 highlighted.

-Note: Internally, each regular expression in the array becomes a capture group inside a larger concatenated regex.  *These regular expressions many NOT include capture groups of their own yet.* If your regexes uses groups at all, they **must** be non-capturing, i.e. ``(?:regex)``.
+Note: Internally, each regular expression in the array becomes a capture group inside a larger concatenated regex.  *These regular expressions must NOT include capture groups of their own yet.* If your regexes uses groups at all, they **must** be non-capturing, i.e. ``(?:regex)``.